VynavinV/GoGarbage_Unity/README.md

 ### Endpoints

 The Flask server provides various API endpoints for authentication, image capture, leaderboard management, rewards, and more.
 Refer to the Flask server repository for detailed documentation on the available endpoints.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.